HaraPay/HaraPay/README.md

 #### Future Innovations:

-- **Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets**
+- **Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
-- **Token Transactions (Transfer, Buy, Sell)**
-- **Virtual Debit Cards: Provide a virtual card for online transactions.**
+- Virtual Debit Cards: Provide a virtual card for online transactions.
-- **Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets**
+- Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
 - International Card Support:Enable card services to be used globally.

 #### Key Features: